yel-wishahy/MyPlugins/README.md

-# MyPlugins
+# XPTrade
-Plugins I've create for minecraft servers

-- This branch is for an xp Trading plugin i've created
+A simple XP trading plugin for minecraft (use with bukkit, spigot , or paper servers).
+The concept is to trade xp with diamonds using chest shop signs!